The art of formulating good questions

 In that follow-up survey, you can go to a lower level in the hierarchy: the one where you try and find out what attributes of the milkshake that will make it longer to finish will contribute to customer satisfaction the most.
 A question about extra bits of fruit will figure next to questions regarding thickness, larger containers or thinner straws.

-The customer's reasoning could be “If it would take longer to finish the milkshake — which I do not like, but anyway — I would expect that to be because the milkshake is thicker, and not because of a thinner straw”.
+Her reasoning could be “If it would take longer to finish the milkshake — which I do not like, but anyway — I would expect that to be because the milkshake is thicker, and not because of a thinner straw”.
 So she'd answer positively to the presence of a thicker milkshake.
-Her answer is too rational; it does not come from the heart.
+But she could also answer that she doesn't care about a milkshake being thicker, because she dislikes the idea of needing more time to finish a milkshake.
+Her answer is not about the presence of thickness only, it's also about needing more time to finish it.

-So if you must use features from across different levels, put them in separate surveys.
+If you must use features from across different levels, put them in separate surveys.
 If you want to know whether your ideas of how you could increase the time to finish a milkshake and on how to make sure the customer is not hungry until noon are valuable, do two separate surveys.

 Introduce your presence-based surveys with a statement like "We're making a milkshake that takes longer to finish".
 That way, the customer will know the context of the questions that follow.
-She'll know that the milkshake will take longer to finish is a given.
-When looking at your questions, her feelings about the time it takes to finish a milkshake won't interfere with her answers to your questions about how you plan on making it so.

 Don't mix categories